akusniak/ELFE/README.md

 ```bash
 ./elfe ./example.elf -d -s
 ```

-This will display the .text section in hexadecimal and the number of sections in the specified ELF file.
+This command displays the `.text` section in hexadecimal and the number of sections in the specified ELF file.

-## Error Handling
+## ❗ Error Handling
 - If no file or an incorrect file is specified, the program will prompt: "not an elf, gimme an elf please" and will exit.
 - Usage information is displayed if the program is launched without any arguments or with incorrect options.

-## Contributing
+## 🤝 Contributing
-Contributions to ELFE are welcome.
+Contributions to ELFE are welcome!
 Please feel free to fork the repository, make changes, and submit pull requests.
 You can also open issues if you find bugs or have feature suggestions.

-## License
+## 📄 License
-This project is licensed under [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute the software as per the license.

----